 Since all namespace entities are uniquely distinguished by a globally unique pathname, and pathnames are the only option for identifying namespace entries, this specification REQUIRES that all service operations accommodate the use of absolute pathnames.
 However, since RNS namespace service providers MAY be distributed and arranged as a hierarchy of namespace services, secondary and tertiary service providers will represent subsections of the total namespace, each with respectively different root directories.
-If absolute pathnames span multiple service providers then the service must use a mechanism to interrupt the operation with a referral message that redirects the client or application to the appropriate service provider and a referral junction is encountered while attempting to resolve the path.
+If absolute pathnames span multiple service providers then the service must use a mechanism to interrupt the operation with a referral message that redirects the client or application to the appropriate service instance of the next repository; provided that the path can be resolved by the current operating RNS service provider and a referral junction is encountered while attempting to resolve the path.